 Following a breakdown in the marriage of A.P. and Sara Carter, the original trio split up in 1943.
-Maybelle Carter, determined to keep the family in the music business, joined her three daughters—Helen, June and Anita, the youngest—in a new act called Mother Maybelle and the Carter Sisters.
-Later in her life, Anita would joke that despite performing for the first time at the age of four, she didn't actually get paid until she was six.
+Maybelle Carter, determined to keep the family in the music business, joined her three daughters—Helen Carter, June Carter Cash and Anita, the youngest—in a new act called Mother Maybelle and the Carter Sisters.
+Later in her life, Anita would joke that despite performing for the first time at the age of 4, she didn't actually get paid until she was 6.

 Mother Maybelle Carter was a talented musician who played the guitar, banjo and autoharp, inspiring her children to learn multiple instruments themselves.
-At the age of ten, Anita Carter began playing the stand-up bass and singing soprano with Mother Maybelle and the Carter Sisters, primarily performing on the radio from their hometown of Richmond, Virginia.
+At the age of 10, Anita Carter began playing the stand-up bass and singing soprano with Mother Maybelle and the Carter Sisters, primarily performing on the radio from their hometown of Richmond, Virginia.
 The mother-daughter quartet would continue to perform together on and off for the next five decades.

 Throughout the late 1940s and 1950s, Anita Carter continued to play and sing alongside her family as well as pursuing her own solo career.
 While most girls her age were getting ready for the sock hop, Carter was recording chart-topping duets with the likes of Hank Snow and Hank Williams.
-In 1950, the Carters became a permanent fixture in Nashville, performing regularly on the Grand Ole Opry alongside greats like Elvis Presley and performed with Johnny Cash.
+In 1950, the Carters became a permanent fixture in Nashville, performing regularly on the Grand Ole Opry.
+They also opened for greats like Elvis Presley and performed with Johnny Cash.